FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/_index.md

 type.
 You can use the PeSIT protocol on TCP/IP as well as some proprietary communication networks.

-In this PeSIT protocol sub-book we'll first review PeSIT features, then discuss how PeSIT works in Transfer CFT, the processes involved in partner interactions, and lastly provide a description of PeSIT PI codes in a Transfer CFT{{< TransferCFT/componentshortname  >}} context.
+In this PeSIT protocol sub-book we'll first review PeSIT features, then discuss how PeSIT works in Transfer CFT, the processes involved in partner interactions, and lastly provide a description of PeSIT PI codes in a {{< TransferCFT/axwayvariablesComponentShortName  >}} context.

 <span id="PeSIT"></span>

 ## Why use PeSIT?

-PeSIT features available for Transfer CFT{{< TransferCFT/componentshortname  >}} include:
+PeSIT features available for {{< TransferCFT/axwayvariablesComponentShortName  >}} include:

 - [File
     transmission](#File)